Follow Italianism

 600 euro tax on Italian citizenship is 'immoral and unfair', says Italian MP Fabio Porta | Photo: Disclosure

-The Italian deputy Fabio Porta strongly criticized the new fee of 600 euros per applicant in recognition processes Italian citizenship, included in the proposal for Budget Law 2025, signed this week by the President of Italy, Sergio Mattarella.
+The Italian deputy Fabio Porta strongly criticized the new fee of 600 euros per applicant in Italian citizenship recognition processes, included in the proposal of Budget Law 2025, signed this week by the President of Italy, Sergio Mattarella.

 “A Budget Law for 2025 that surprisingly and unjustifiably turns against Italians living abroad,” he said in a note to Italianism.